hnsl/librcd/README.md

 # librcd
 *A library for Rapid {C|Concurrency|Correct} Development*

-Librcd is a new C standard library and POSIX replacement for x86_64 Linux.
-It comes with some custom syntax, and makes threading, strings, error handling, memory allocation and IO easy.
+Librcd is a new C standard library and POSIX replacement for x86_64 Linux, used for most things at [Jumpstarter](https://jumpstarter.io/).
+It comes with some custom syntax, and makes threading, strings, error handling, memory management and IO easy.
 Here's a small example:

 ```c
 #include "rcd.h"